mackenziekbrooks/dci101-f22/docs/index.md

 ---

 ## Course info
-Fall 2021 // TR 3:15-4:45pm
+Winter 2022 // TR 3:15-4:45pm

-The [course website](http://mackenziekbrooks.github.com/dci102-f21-humanitiesdata) is a living document.
+The [course website](http://mackenziekbrooks.github.com/dci102-w22-humanitiesdata) is a living document.
 It will change regularly to reflect the needs of the course.

 ## Contact